ericfrederich/smlinux/README.md

     ~/Downloads/smlinux update

 ## **How to remove a patch?**
-*change path from sm64pc to sm64-port for sm64-port repo*
+*change path from sm64pc to sm64-port or sm64ex for newer repos*

     cd ~/sm64pc
     git apply -R enhancements/filename.patch